 After completing two non-law degrees at the University of Cambridge, Howard embarked on his future career as a barrister by choosing the GDL at City.

-Why did you choose to study the GDL?
+Why did you choose to study the Graduate Diploma in Law (GDL)?

 I decided to study for the GDL as I wanted to become a barrister and did not have a law degree.

 As an undergraduate I studied Theology at the University of Cambridge before staying on to do postgraduate research in History.
 During this time I also did some undergraduate teaching.
 After Cambridge I worked as a teacher and as a researcher in Parliament.

 Why did you choose City, University of London?

 I chose City because of its outstanding reputation.